IssamLaradji/sls/README.md

 ### 3. How is it different from other torch optimizers?

-1) SGD_Armijo needs the number of batches in an epoch as,
+1) SGD_Armijo needs the number of batches in an epoch.
+It can be obtained from `train_loader` like this,
     ```
     optim.sgd_armijo.SGD_Armijo(model.parameters(), n_batches_in_epoch=len(train_loader))
     ```